Why is my rabbit shedding so much? Causes and how to groom

 Sometimes abnormal coat loss can be due to a health condition, such as a skin infection or parasites.
 In these cases there are normally other symptoms as well, such as loss of appetite, weight loss or excessive scratching.

-If you spot any other symptoms or you’re just not sure what’s causing the hair loss, it’s best to consult your veterinarian.
+If you spot any other symptoms or you’re just not sure what’s causing the hair loss, it’s best to consult your vet.
+If parasites are to blame, check out our guide to how to get rid of fleas on rabbits.

 rabbit being checked over by a vet